 Re-Registration and Maintaining Registration

-(1) In order to re-register or maintain registration pursuant to OAR 340-210-0100, a person responsible for an air contaminant source must reaffirm in writing, by March 1 of each year, the correctness and current status of the information furnished to the Department.
+(1) In order to re-register or maintain registration pursuant to OAR 340-210-0100, a person responsible for an air contaminant source must reaffirm in writing, by March 1 of each year, the correctness and current status of the information furnished to DEQ.

 (2) In order to re-register or maintain registration pursuant to OAR 340-210-0100(3):

-(a) The registrant must report any change in any of the factual information reported under OAR 340-210-0110 to the Department on a form made available by the Department; and
+(a) The registrant must report any change in any of the factual information reported under OAR 340-210-0110 to DEQ on a form made available by DEQ; and

 (b) The registrant must confirm the compliance status of the air contaminant source, including but not limited to compliance with any work practice requirements such as routine tune-ups.
-Confirmation must be made in writing on a form furnished by the Department.
+Confirmation must be made in writing on a form furnished by DEQ.

-(3) In order to re-register, or maintain registration, a person must not have had their registration terminated or revoked within the last 3 years, unless the air contaminant source has changed ownership since termination or revocation.
+(3) In order to re-register, or maintain registration, a person must not have had their registration terminated or revoked within the last 3 years, unless the air contaminant source has changed ownership since termination or revocation, in which case the person must not have had their registration terminated or revoked since the change in ownership.

-(4) If a registered air contaminant source is sold or transferred, the sale or transfer must be reported to the Department by either the former owner or the new owner within 30 days of the date of sale or transfer.
+(4) If a registered air contaminant source is sold or transferred, the sale or transfer must be reported to DEQ by either the former owner or the new owner within 30 days of the date of sale or transfer.
 The new owner of the registered air contaminant source must register the air contaminant source within 30 days of the date of sale or transfer in accordance with OAR 340-210-0110(2) and (5).

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.